naneau/MadoquaBundle/README.markdown

 ##Dependencies

-For the markdown parsing it relies on KNPLabs' MarkdownBundle @ http://github.com/knplabs/MarkdownBundle
+For the markdown parsing it relies on [KNPLabs' MarkdownBundle](http://github.com/knplabs/MarkdownBundle)